mvngu/haskyll/doc/decide_conditional.md

 connected via one or more boolean operators `||` and/or `&&`.
 For instance, although Friday is sardine day for Tabby, Sam only feeds sardine to Tabby during the afternoon.
 With the latter finer detail, Sam modifies the program
-:script: file="assets/src/decide/sardine.hs", name="sardine.hs"
+:script: file="assets/src/decide/sardine.hs"
 as follows.
 <!-- prettier-ignore-end -->

 <!-- prettier-ignore -->
-:include: file="assets/src/decide/sardine-time.hs", name="sardine-time.hs", line=25:-
+:include: file="assets/src/decide/sardine-time.hs", line=25:-

 <!--=========================================================================-->